TrevorThomasBC21/Portfolio/Masters_projects/Artificial Intelligence/README.txt

 ### Original Work vs Provided Materials

 Each directory includes several files provided to students to facilitate the lab.
-All of my own original work is contained in a single python file in each repective lab directory.
+All of my original work is contained in a single python file in each repective lab directory.
 This file uses the naming convention lab{#}.py, where # is replaced by the actual number of the lab.
 All other files in each directory, including readmes, test files, and some python classes to be used in the assignments, were provided by the professor and are not original.
 I've included them because they are necessary for the functionality of the original files I made, particularly the tester.py file that confirms all my functions worked properly and were written as efficiently as possible.
 More information can be found in each lab's readme file.

 ### Important information